 felt within ~15 minutes, but are

-milder compared to that of traditional Delta-9.
+milder compared to those of traditional Delta-9.
 The terms “nano THC,” “fast-acting THC,” and “water-soluble THC” mean the same thing.

 Some of the effects of nano Delta-9 THC include: